stan4o/SoftUni/README.md

 # SoftUni

-These are my excersizes from the SoftUni courses
+These are my excercises from SoftUni course curriculum